martinthenext/ir-crowd-thesis/log.md

 As we supply the `nugget` that should be possible, but it's not.
 Author [suggests](https://github.com/scikit-learn/scikit-learn/issues/642#issuecomment-67366214) this is an implementation problem.

 The exception could be quickly "fixed" by [monkey patching](http://en.wikipedia.org/wiki/Monkey_patch) the `sklearn` locally and allowing GP to run.
-The predicted values yielded by GP are slightly different (mean difference is 5e-18 but noticable), which is a serirable behaviour because we want an algorithm to converge to majority voting results when given plenty of data.
+The predicted values yielded by GP are slightly different (mean difference is 5e-18 but noticable), which is a desirable behaviour because we want an algorithm to converge to majority voting results when given plenty of data.

 This is `sklearn/gaussian_process/gaussian_process.py`: